microshare/microshare.github.io/docs/2/technical/quick-start/advanced-dev-roadmap.md

 #### 4. Creating Dashboards

 [Dashboards](/docs/2/technical/microshare-platform/dashboard-guide/) will allow you to organize apps together and eliminate clutter on you manage page.
-This will be especially be useful for grouping a client's apps together.
+This will be especially useful for grouping a client's apps together.
 Although the Dashboards Guide is not under the advanced section, the guide dives heavily into advanced material.

 #### 5. Data Management/ Workflow

 Finally, you will learn how to manage your data within Microshare®.
-Microshare® no longer uses Robots for Data Ingestion and Formatting, but the guides will be a great resource to understanding what the new method is doing and how powerful the applications of Robots can be.
-The path of Data management is:
+Microshare® no longer uses robots for data ingestion and formatting, but the guides will be a great resource to understanding what the new method is doing and how powerful the applications of robots can be.
+The path of data management is:

 1. [Data Ingestion](/docs/2/technical/microshare-platform-advanced/data-ingestion/)
 2. [Data Formatting](/docs/2/technical/microshare-platform-advanced/data-formatting/)